welchbj/tt/docs/development.rst

     python ttasks.py test

 Cross-Python version testing is achieved through `tox`_.
-To run changes against the reference and style tests, simply invoke ``tox`` from the top-level directory of the project; tox will run the unit tests against Python 3.3, 3.4, 3.5, and 3.6 as well as run the source through `Flake8`_.
+To run changes against the reference and style tests, simply invoke ``tox`` from the top-level directory of the project; tox will run the unit tests against Python 3.5 and 3.6 as well as run the source through `Flake8`_.
 Whenever new code is pushed to the repo, this same set of `tox`_ tests is run on `AppVeyor`_ (for Windows builds).
-A separate configuration is used for `Travis CI`_ in order to test on Linux and the `PyPy`_ runtime, too.
+A separate configuration is used for `Travis CI`_ due to the way its images install different Python versions.

 Style